rafaelcgs10/dis2025/README.md

 Let's edit the `app.py` file again.

-Replace all its content with the code in [`minimal/app.py`](https://github.com/rafaelcgs10/dis2025/blob/main/minimal/app.py) in this repository.
+Replace all its content with the code in [`minimal/app.py`](https://github.com/rafaelcgs10/dis2025/blob/main/minimal/app.py).

-Read all the comments in that file, and when your are done come back to this point in the tutorial.
+Read all the comments in that file, and when you are done come back to this point in the tutorial.

 ## Minimal Flask app with